Running works your legs, so you don’t need to strengthen your lower body with weight training, right? Wrong.

 Adding a lower-body strength workout into your routine at least once a week will not only create force and power behind each step—resulting in faster speeds and stronger finishes—but it will also allow you to keep running longer without injury.
 Your body needs to endure the impact of running and rebound for mile after mile, and strengthening your legs and glute muscles will help you do just that.

-Shore up all your weak points and power up your stride by following the full workout below, which includes heavy lifting along with explosive exercises.
+Then quickly hop backward.
+Try to reduce the time of feet on the ground.&nbsp weak points and power up your stride by following the full workout below, which includes heavy lifting along with explosive exercises.

 The Workout